 His basic advice was that I should accept the fact that my physical abilities would always be limited.
 This would mean that I could use exercise to maintain my current abilities, but I should not expect to improve them, and I was unrealistic to think I could regain those I lost over the years of illness.
 It would also be unlikely that I would gain any new skills.

-Even when I showed him some of the exercises Ronnie taught me, his response was surprise at what I could do – but no sign of wanting to build on it.
+When I showed him some of the exercises Ronnie taught me, he was surprised at what I could do – but he showed no sign of wanting to build on it.

 Thankfully, My Serrapeptase Adventure means that I know he is wrong!
 I looked forward to encouraging him to see the genuine difficulties I do have as challenges to be overcome and not as blocks to progress.